Ease and Accessibility | Treasure Valley Habitat for Humanity - Habitat Stories | Treasure Valley Habitat for Humanity

 Ease and Accessibility

-Lee and Henrietta Healy greatly benefitted from an accessibility ramp installed on their home through the Home Repairs Program.
+Lee and Henrietta greatly benefitted from an accessibility ramp installed on their home through the Home Repairs Program.
 Due to Lee’s Parkinson’s disease, Henrietta had a difficult time helping Lee navigate the stairs in front of their house.
 Thanks to the Home Repairs Program, an accessibility ramp was installed allowing easy access for Lee’s wheelchair.

 “He's in a wheelchair for the most part, and so to walk him down those steps was very hard,” said Henrietta.
 “The ramp really has helped so much.”